-Across different sectors there is an increasing demand for quantitative information concerning the environmental performance of products.
+Across different sectors there is increasing demand for quantitative information concerning the environmental performance of products.
 To comply with this demand, a voluntary Environmental Product Declaration programme was set up by the industry several years ago.
 The EPD system is a way of providing science-based, verified and comparable environmental information.
-An EPD is thus a comprehensive disclosure of a product’s environmental impact based on the results of a full LCA.
+An EPD is thus a comprehensive and concise disclosure of a product’s environmental impact based on the results of a full LCA.
 EPDs follow international standards, including ISO 14044 and ISO 14025.
-Furthermore, the EN 15804 provides the core rules for the creation of Environmental Product Declarations for building products and materials.
+Furthermore, the EN15804 + A1:2013 provides the core rules for the creation of Environmental Product Declarations for building products and materials.

-AGC Glass Europe fully recognises the need for such a harmonised approach and accepted by the industry, the public sector and non-government organisations around the world.
-The use of EPDs as a best pratice has been recognized and has been internationally supported by the industry and the EU Commission, where the Construction Products Regulation (305/2011) specifies that EPDs should be used when available.
+AGC Glass Europe fully recognises the need for such a harmonised approach that is accepted by the industry, the public sector and non-government organisations around the world.
+The use of EPDs as best pratice has been recognized and is internationally supported by the industry and the EU Commission, where the Construction Products Regulation (EU) No 305/2011 specifies that EPDs should be used when available.
 Companies and organisations in countries all over the world are working to improve the system.

 Life Cycle Analysis

-Life Cycle Analysis (LCA) is an internationally accepted and scientific tool that is used to quantify the environmental performance attributable to the different life stages of our products, including upstream stages such as raw material production and energy supply.
+Life Cycle Analysis (LCA) is an internationally accepted (standards ISO 14040 & ISO 14044) and scientific tool that is used to quantify the environmental performance attributable to the different life stages of our products, including upstream stages such as raw material production and energy supply.
 Results are benchmarked based on LCA indicators with the final aim of identifying operational efficiencies and optimising product design while providing a higher level of environmental transparency.
-LCA is a standardized methodology which goal is to assess the potential impacts of a product, based on all the inputs and outputs involved during the manufacturing of a product as well as upstream and downstream processes: supply chain, packaging, transport, use and end-of-life.
+LCA is a standardized methodology whose goal is to assess the potential impacts of a product, based on all the inputs and outputs involved during the manufacturing of a product as well as upstream and downstream processes: supply chain, packaging, transport, use and end-of-life.

 Conducting LCA for our products allows us to update our EPDs and bring them into line with the latest European standards.
 It helps AGC to: